ereyesherrera/fitbit-runs/README.md

-# Clustering GPS Tracker Run Activity
+# Clustering GPS Tracker Activity

 ## About